yast/yast-storage-ng/doc/old_and_new_proposal.md

 > FIXME:
 > `proposal_settings_editable`, `expert_partitioner_warning`, `root_subvolume_read_only`
 > in the following example do not exist (yet).
-Equivalents would have to appeasr in the `proposal` section.
+Equivalents would have to appear in the `proposal` section.

 ```xml
 <partitioning>